-Table 2-8 (continued) dis Options Option Description -i Removes the leading source line and hexadecimal value of disassembly, and leaves only the instructions. -I directory Uses directory to help locate source code. -l string Disassembles the archive file specified by string. -L Looks up source labels for subsequent printing. -0 Prints numbers in octal.
-The default is hexadecimal. -s Performs symbolic disassembly where possible.
-Prints (using C syntax) symbol names on the line following the instruction.
-Displays source code mixed with assembly code -t section Disassembles the named section as text. -T Specifies the trace flag for debugging the disassembler. -V Prints (on stderr) the version number of the disassembler being executed. -w Prints source code to the right of assembly code (produces wide output).
-Use this option with the $-\mathbf{s}$ option. - x Prints offsets in hexadecimal (the default).
+Table 2-8 (continued)dis Options Option Description -i Removes the leading source line and hexadecimal value of disassembly, and leaves only the instructions. -I directory Uses directory to help locate source code. -l string Disassembles the archive file specified by string . -L Looks up source labels for subsequent printing. -0 Prints addresses and contents in octal.
+The default is hexadecimal. -t section Disassembles the named section as text. - T Specifies the trace flag for debugging the disassembler. -V Prints (on stderr) the version number of the disassembler being executed. -w Prints source code to the right of assembly code (produces wide output).
+Use this option with the -s option. -x Prints offsets in hexadecimal (the default).